svecosystem/runed/sites/docs/content/functions/box.md

 ### `box.flatten`

-Transforms any boxes inside an object to reactive properties, flattening the `.value` onto them.
+Transforms any boxes within an object to reactive properties, removing the need to access each property with `.value`.

 ```ts
 const count = box(1);